asseco-voice/laravel-json-search/README.md

 ``.env`` you need to run `php artisan migrate`, and routes for favorites will be exposed automatically.

+It is possible to extend the model used for search favorites and replace with your own.
+Make sure your model extends ``SearchFavorite`` and replace `search_favorite_model` key in the configuration with your model.

 ## Debugging

 If you'd like to see query called instead of a result, uncomment ``dump`` line